Video Game: Digimon Tamers: Brave Tamer

 - Heroic Mime: Throughout the game Ryo is not particularly talkative, unlike in earlier games, and it is in fact ENIAC who recalls his past.
 Given the trauma of his experiences in the previous game, this may be justified.

 - Luke, I Am Your Father: ZeedMillenniummon finally reveals the reason he respects and praises Ryo the way he does.
-Ryo was his chosen partner the whole time.
+He claims to be Ryo's "true" partner.

 - Multiverse: This game establishes and defines the Digimon franchise as one instead of a string of alternate continuities.

 - Multiversal Conqueror: ZeedMillenniummon, to an extent never seen before or again in the franchise.

 - New Game+: When doing this, you get to keep all the cards gathered in the previous game, and are given a new one with an... interesting effect: you can play as ZeedMilleniumon by equipping it to Cyberdramon before it evolves.

 - Shown Their Work: ENIAC really was the first proper electronic computer, and the Atanasoff-Berry computer really was its rudimentary predecessor.